bentoml/BentoML/docs/source/guides/testing.rst

         # Initialize the ASGI app with the Summarization Service
         app = Summarization.to_asgi()
         # Create a test client to interact with the ASGI app
-        test_client = TestClient(app=app)
+        # The TestClient must be used as a context manager in order to initialize the ASGI app
+        with TestClient(app=app) as test_client:
             response = test_client.post("/summarize", json={"text": EXAMPLE_INPUT})
             # Retrieve the text from the response for validation
             summarized_text = response.text
             # Assert that the HTTP response status code is 200, indicating success
             assert response.status_code == 200
             # Assert that the summarized text is not empty
             assert summarized_text, "The summary should not be empty"

 This test does the following: